codeforamerica/CutePets/README.md

             4. `heroku config:set pet_datasource="petfinder"`
     2. **PetHarbor**
         1. Find the petharbor shelter id.
 The shelter id can be found near the end of the url, before the pet id, when    clicking on the short like for a pet through petharbor.com. i.e. the shelter id in [http://www.petharbor.com/pet.asp?uaid=BRKL.A034281](http://www.petharbor.com/pet.asp?uaid=BRKL.A034281) is BRKL.
+        2. Figure out which pet types your shelter has.
+Do a search on [petharbor.com](http://www.petharbor.com) narrowed down by your shelter.
+If your shelter has cats, include 'cat' in pet types.
+If your shelter has dogs or other animals, include 'dog' or 'others' in your pet types as well.
+When setting the petharbor_pet_types heroku config variable, pet types must be separated with spaces.
-        2. Add Petharbor environment variables
+        3. Add Petharbor environment variables
             1. `heroku config:set petharbor_shelter_id="shelter_id_goes_here"`
+            2. `heroku config:set petharbor_pet_types="cat dog others"`
-            2. `heroku config:set pet_datasource="petharbor"`
+            3. `heroku config:set pet_datasource="petharbor"`
 6. Schedule tweets
     1. Add the **Heroku Scheduler** add on: `heroku addons:add scheduler`
     2. Schedule tweets: `heroku addons:open scheduler`